 Now I know that eating seasonally isn’t always possible – we all have busy lives and sometimes time restraints or picky palates prevail.
 However, making the simple effort to do this a few times a week will really make a difference.
 It only starts with a few times a week.
 Then before you know it you’ll be in a routine of cooking seasonal almost every single night.

 Not to mention it might inspire you to start preserving, canning, fermenting, and other cooking techniques to keep those fresh flavors and use them year round when you are missing them.
 At least that’s a goal of mine!

 My Favorite Seasonal Cookbooks

-The Flavor Bible – while this isn’t a cookbook, it’s a fantastic guide to figure out what ingredients go together (in addition to when they are in season).
-It’s the book I use every single week when planning my recipes and I love referring to it when I have produce leftover and I don’t know what to do with it.
+The Flavor Bible – This is a fantastic guide to figure out what ingredients go together.
+In addition, it covers when they are in season.
+I use this book every single week when planning my recipes.
+I love referring to it when I have produce leftover and I don’t know what to do with it.

 The Farmers Market Cookbook – this cookbook is great guide to eating seasonal with creative recipes like cantaloupe salsa!

 The First Mess Cookbook – if you are looking for something with more plant-based recipes, this is the cookbook for you.
-The recipes are all vegan and even if you aren’t vegan, it’s great for ways to get creative with healthy recipes or Meatless Monday dinners.
+The recipes are all vegan.
+Even if you aren’t vegan, it’s great for getting creative with healthy recipes or Meatless Monday dinners.

-The Farm Cooking School – this book is incredibly inexpensive and teaches not only recipes, but also techniques to carry you through the seasons.
+The Farm Cooking School – this book is incredibly inexpensive!
+It not only has recipes, but you also learn techniques to carry you through the seasons.

-True Food: Seasonal, Sustainable, Simple, Pure – exactly what the title says (and with plenty of good reviews to back it up!).
+True Food: Seasonal, Sustainable, Simple, Pure – exactly what the title says!
+Plus it has plenty of good reviews to back it up!.